BeatrisIlieva/django-gems/README.md

      By clicking on the Logout button conveniently placed in the header, customers can initiate alog-out process.
 Following the click, users are redirected to the Login or Register page.

 17. Email Notifications:
-- Upon successful registration on our platform, users will receive a confirmation email to verify their account.
-This email contains a link or code to complete the registration process.
+- Upon successful registration on our platform, users will receive a confirmation email.
+This email includes a button that, when clicked, will direct users to our website.
 - After a successful purchase, users will receive a purchase confirmation email.
-This email includes details about their purchase, such as the items bought, transaction ID, and any relevant information.
+This email includes a button that, when clicked, directs users to their order history on our website.

 #### II.
 Admin Users